kriszyp/alkali/README.md

 * Element classes - These will generate new elements
 * Element instances - This is will be directly inserted
 * Variables or primitives - These will be converted to text nodes
 * Or nested arrays -  This will result in nested elements (within the last element before the array).
+Sub-array elements will be added as children of the preceding element.

 For example, we could create a table:
 ```
 import { Table, TR, TD } from 'alkali/Element';